Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 Montenegro’s central bank has flagged prices as “historically high” relative to domestic income levels.

-This is accurate — but incomplete.
+Admittedly, this is accurate, but incomplete.

 A typical apartment now trades at roughly 11x average annual salary, placing Montenegro at the upper end of European benchmarks: